uidaholib/main-web-redesign_draft/content/open/fellowship/faq.md

 **What is the time commitment?**

-Faculty fellows will work over the course of a semester to find, create, and adapt OER for a current or upcoming University of Idaho course.
-Fellows meet throughout the semester with the Open Education Librarian, as well as other Library faculty as different kinds of expertise are required.
-Fellows should expect to spend 10-15 hours a month working on their Think Open Fellowships.
+Faculty fellows will work over the course of one to two semesters to find, create, and adapt OER for a current or upcoming University of Idaho course.
+Fellows meet throughout their fellowship with the Open Education Librarian, as well as other Library faculty as different kinds of expertise are required.

 **Which courses are eligible for this project?**